The Disadvantages Of Using Live Traps

-For instance, with trapping - whether you do it yourself or a professional pest control company does it – is the fact that simply removing the critter will just make room for new wildlife to move into the vacated territory, and you will soon have a new hole in your building and a new problem on your hands.
+For instance, with trapping - whether you do it yourself or a professional pest control company does it - simply removing the critter will just make room for new wildlife to move into the vacated territory, and you will soon have a new hole in your building and a new problem on your hands.
 Consequently, trapping will likely end up costing you more money than if you had done it the right way, the humane way, from the very start.

 Even when the trapping process is apparently successful the relocation process can be problematic for the area to which it is relocated and/or to the wild animal itself.
-The animal may cause havoc for those residing in the new area, upset the balance of that environment or simply be unable to cope with it's new location.
+The animal may cause havoc for those residing in the new area, upset the balance of that environment, or it simply may be unable to cope with it's new location.

 When it comes to trapping, somebody will lose.
 Wildlife control is better left to trained Wildlife Management Professionals who utilize proven methods to keep animals out.
-The Skunk Whisperer knows how to eliminate your wildlife issues with methods that are humane, long lasting and cost effective.
+The Skunk Whisperer® knows how to eliminate your wildlife issues with methods that are humane, long lasting and cost effective.

 Tulsa location, and emails to: